VerifiedJoseph/better-video-rss/README.md

 # BetterYouTubeRss
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-BetterYouTubeRss is a PHP script for generating YouTube channel and playlist RSS feeds using the [YouTube Data API](https://developers.google.com/youtube/v3/).
+BetterYouTubeRss is a PHP script for generating YouTube channel and playlist RSS feeds using YouTube's [Data API](https://developers.google.com/youtube/v3/) and RSS feeds.

 ## API Key
 A valid [YouTube API key](https://developers.google.com/youtube/registering_an_application) is required.

 ## Caching
-To reduce API requests, responses from the YouTube Data API are cached.
+To reduce requests, responses from YouTube's Data API and RSS feeds are cached.
 Caching can be disabled via the `DISABLE_CACHE` value in the config file.

-## Hybrid Mode
-Hybrid Mode uses YouTube's RSS feeds and the YouTube Data API to generate feeds.
-Enabling hybrid mode will reduce the number of requests made to the YouTube API, but will limit the number of videos returned to 15.
-Hybrid Mode can be enabled via the `ENABLE_HYBRID_MODE` value in the config file.

 ## Requirements